jas2070789/cse423firstresponders/BACKEND/configure_adhoc/README.md

 denyinterfaces eth0 wlan0
 ```

 *Note: This is assuming the only network interfaces active on the RPi are eth0 and wlan0.
 If there are more, they must be appended to this command.
 It is crucial that the wireless interface being used to configure the ad-hoc connection is denied (in this case, wlan0).
-Use `sudo iwconfig` to query a list of the device's network interfaces.*
+Use `sudo iwconfig` to query a list of the device's network interfaces.
+Do not deny the `lo` (loopback) interface.*

 The above command tells the RPi that it shouldn’t configure its network interfaces via /etc/dhcpcd.config and it should instead configure via /etc/network/interfaces.